Disentangled Sequence to Sequence Learning for Compositional Generalization

 The former three fall into lexical generalization while the latter two require structural generalization.
 Interpreting novel combinations of modified phrases and grammatical roles involves generalizing from examples with PP modifiers within object NPs to PP modifiers within subject NPs.
 The generalization of phrase nesting to unseen depths is concerned with two types of recursive constructions: nested CPs (e.g., [\textsl{Mary knows that} [\textsl{John knows} [\textsl{that Emma cooks}]$_{\mathrm{CP}}$~]$_{\mathrm{CP}}$~]$_{\mathrm{CP}}$) and nested PPs (e.g.,~\textsl{Ava saw the ball} [\textsl{in the bottle} [\textit{on the table}]$_{\mathrm{PP}}$]$_{\mathrm{PP}}$).
 The training set only contains nestings of depth 0–2, where depth 0 is a phrase without nesting.
 The generalization set contains nestings of strictly greater depths (3–12).
 The Train set includes 24,155 examples and the Gen set includes 21,000 examples.

 Our second benchmark is CFQ \cite{keysers2020measuring}, a large-scale dataset specifically designed to measure compositional generalization.
 It contains 239,357 compositional Freebase questions paired with SPARQL queries.
 CFQ was automatically generated from a set of rules in a way that precisely tracks which rules (atoms) and rule combinations (compounds) were used to generate each example.
-Using this information, the authors generate three \emph{maximum compound divergence} (MCD), i.e.,~splits which maximize compound divergence (e.g., combinations of entities and relations) while guaranteeing a small atom divergence between train and test sets.
+Using this information, the authors generate three splits with \emph{maximum compound divergence} (MCD) while guaranteeing a small atom divergence between train and test sets.
+In this dataset atoms refer to entities and relations and compounds to combinations thereof.
 Large compound divergence indicates the test set contains many examples with unseen syntactic structures.
 We evaluate our model on all three splits.
 Each split consists of 95,743/11,968/11,968 train/dev/test examples.